ApplehatDot/PSBoi/README.md

 it can test a basic 2D performance of your retro machine or _your potato PC_

+...
+So you could call it a *"The funniest utility for checking CPU performance"*

 Project can be compiled in Linux since it dosen't use any Windows-specific libraries.
 This Project is distributed under **MEGC Projects License**